Join us for a wonderful summer at Camp Pondicherry!

-PURPOSE: The Unit Leader helps campers understand and live up to the Girl Scout Promise and Law; develops and uses a democratic form of government; plans, carries out and evaluates activities; and ensures physical and emotional well-being of campers.
+The Unit Leader helps campers understand and live up to the Girl Scout Promise and Law; develops and uses a democratic form of government; plans, carries out and evaluates activities; and ensures physical and emotional well-being of campers.
 Will also choose a program area in which to instruct when not in the unit.
-Program areas are: Waterfront (swim, canoe), Arts/Crafts, Outdoor Living, Nature, Hiking, Archery, Sports, Theater.
+Program areas are: Waterfront (swim, canoe, kayak), Arts/Crafts, Outdoor Living, Nature, Hiking, Archery, Sports, Theater and Cooking/Baking.

 1. Guides activities and experiences in the unit through use of camp government, by girls/for girls planning, and the Girl Scout Program.
 Assists in guiding unit, group and individual campers in participating successfully in all aspects of camp activities.
 Coordinates unit activities with those of the entire camp.

 2. Greets campers/parents on first day of camp; sets positive, nurturing tone; answers parent’s questions.
 Maintains communication with parents throughout week about camper issues/concerns, if necessary.
 During check-out, meets briefly with parents about their camper’s week.

 3. Prepares unit for new campers by ensuring removal of personal items or trash left by previous session.

 4. During staff training, teaches each staff member in the unit her responsibilities.

 5. Enforces camp safety regulations; instructs campers in emergency procedures such as fire drills, evacuations, etc.

 6. Ensures the welfare of each individual in the unit and does all possible to solve problems; informs the Camp Director or Assistant Camp Director of any camper or staff issues/concerns.

 7. Helps ensure morale of staff by monitoring that unit staff gets enough rest, time off, and recreational opportunities.